 Emerson is located in the urban setting of Boston, Massachusetts, less than an hour from Boston.

-If you want to see Emerson for yourself, plan a visit.
+If you would like to see Emerson for yourself, plan a visit.
 The best way to reach campus is to take Massachusetts Turnpike to Boston, or book a flight to the nearest airport, Logan International.

 You can also take a virtual campus tour to get a sense of what Emerson and Boston are like without leaving home.